Goh Keng Swee: Federation of Malaysia

-The Singapore Government attained approval from Malaysian Prime Minister Tunku Abdul Rahman for a merger in 1961, with the Tunku being motivated by a desire to stabilise the security situation in Singapore, and notably to neutralise the perceived communist threat.
-Singapore merged with Malaya and the British Borneo states in 1963 to form the Federation of Malaysia.
+In 1961, the Singapore Government secured approval from Malaysian Prime Minister Tunku Abdul Rahman for a merger, motivated in part by the Tunku's desire to stabilise the security situation in Singapore and to counter the perceived communist threat by the Malayan Communist Party.
+In 1963, Singapore joined Malaya, along with Sabah and Sarawak, to form the Federation of Malaysia.